Legislative Intern Candidate Application

 **CT residents attending out of state colleges should contact the Program Director prior to applying

-Thank you for your interest in applying for the 2019 Legislative Internship Program.
-Please read the instructions below carefully and make sure to complete all components of the three part application process detailed below.
-All three parts must be completed prior to the Nov.
+Please read the instructions below carefully and make sure to fully complete our four step application process.
+All four parts must be completed prior to the Nov.
 1st deadline for your application to be accepted.

-(Click here to see the list of Advisors)
+(Click here to access the list of Advisors)

 - a cover letter expressing why you are applying for the internship and what activities or experiences have you had that you believe will qualify you as an intern;

 - a one page resume that outlines your educational background, honors or recognition, work experience, activities, special skills, etc.;

 - a transcript from the college that you currently attend.
 Unofficial transcripts are acceptable.
 Applicants must complete at least 20 college credits by the January program state.
 No more than 3 AP credits can be counted towards this minimum.
 The Internship Committee will require an updated transcript at the beginning of the internship if Fall classes are needed to meet that requirement;